arielccjr/Journal2025/README.txt

                 : Then/Else/Next...
                 : Continue: Skips to the next iteration.
 To bypass unnecessary code in specific cases.
                 : Break: Exits a loop or switch statement early.
 To terminate iterations based on conditions.

+    ~TRANSFORMERS ARCHITECTURE: "Attention is all needed."
+        ~1: Encoder-Decoder Architecture
+            : Encoder: Processes the input sentence into a fixed representation.
+Input word + positional encoding >>> (multi-head self attention >>> neural network) * Number >>> encoded representation
+            : Decoder: Generates the output sequence, one word at a time.
+Previous output word + positional encoding >>> (multi-head self attention >>> (encoded representations) attention >>> neural network) * Number >>> encoded representation
+        ~2: Self-Attention Mechanism
+            Instead of using RNNs, the Transformer calculates attention scores for all words in a sentence simultaneously.
+            Multi-Head Attention enables different aspects of word relationships to be captured.
+        ~3: Positional Encoding: Since Transformers do not process sequences sequentially, positional encoding is added to retain information about word order.
+        ~4: Feed-Forward Layers: Each word's representation is passed through fully connected layers to extract deeper features.
+        ~5: Masked Self-Attention in the Decoder: Prevents words from attending to future words (maintains causality).
+        ~6: Output Prediction: The decoder predicts the next word using a softmax function, generating the final output.
+        ~7: Optimization and Training
+            Uses the Adam optimizer with learning rate scheduling.
+            Dropout and Label Smoothing are applied for regularization.
+            Beam Search is used for better sentence generation. ~SEARCH/Queries: Retrieves specific data from the database.
+To access and analyze stored information.
+                ~1: Define Initial State: Start with a known state.
+                ~2: Check Goal State: Verify if the current state meets the goal criteria.
+                ~3: Expand Nodes: Generate possible next states from the current state.
+                ~4: Store in Frontier: Maintain a list of unexplored nodes.
+                ~5: Use Search Strategy: Choose the next state based on the algorithm.
+                ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.
+    ~POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW: Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph
+    ~ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
+        ~1: Call to Order: The chairperson calls the meeting to order, marking the official start.
+        ~2: Quorum Check: A record of who is present and absent is taken (optional for smaller meetings).
+        ~3: Reading and Approval of Minutes: The minutes from the last meeting are read & proved by members.
+        ~4: Reports of Officers, Boards, and Standing Committees: Matters carried over from previous meetings are discussed.
+        ~7: New Business: New topics, proposals, or motions are introduced for discussion and decision-making.
+        ~8: Announcements: Members share relevant updates, reminders, or upcoming events.
+        ~9: Adjournment: The meeting is formally closed after a motion to adjourn is passed.
+    ~CORRECT-PARSE-SYNTAX-GRAMMAR: POSITION-LODIAL-FACT
+        : FOR THE CAUSE: START-STATE = UNKNOWING|UNBEING(DIVIDE): starting knowledge base | empty assignment
+        : OF THE EFFECT: GOAL-STATE = FOR THE KNOWING-BEING(ONENESS/NEUTRALITY): Eudaimonia : IS/ARE-THINKING:
+        : WITH THE DUTY/PERFORMANCE: Moral & Intellectual Virtues, Phronesis
+        : OF THE TERMS:
+        : WITH THE CONTRACT:
+        : BY THE AUTHORITY: ~AGENT/PLAYER/CORPORATION: BODY/I/HERE/NOW: knowledge-based agent(s) that reason by operating on knowledge
+            : David-WM, Russell-JG.
+            : JoeHisaishi, Rivermaya/Bamboo, LanaDR, ZackB, MidwestPenPals, Locomotora, KidC, RyX, X, Rivermaya, Bamboo, JuanKarlos, LanadelRey, ZackBryan, MidwestPenPals, Hillsong
+            : DavidF, WesA, DenisV, TinaF, DanH, MatthewW, EiichiroO, HajimeI, Urusawa : Dusk&Dawn, Nerdwriter, MrMorj, Sawyer7mage, Werb
+            : Proko, Steve H, Norman R, Alex R, Rene G, J.C.
+Leyendecker, Takeshi Obata, Jiraiya, MILO Y, Wurze, George H, Dusk&Dawn, Nerdwriter, Mr. Morj

 # **~RHETORIC: QUESTION-PLAN**
     ~0: TITLE:                      How do we know each other?
 How do we find closure?